HereMobilityDevelopers/micro-di/README.md

-# micro-di

 [![License](https://img.shields.io/badge/license-MIT-ff69b4.svg)](https://github.com/kzlekk/ClassyFlux/raw/master/LICENSE)
 [![Build Status](https://travis-ci.com/HereMobilityDevelopers/micro-di.svg?branch=master)](https://travis-ci.com/HereMobilityDevelopers/micro-di)
 [![Coverage Status](https://coveralls.io/repos/github/HereMobilityDevelopers/micro-di/badge.svg?branch=master)](https://coveralls.io/github/HereMobilityDevelopers/micro-di?branch=master)

-### Introduction
+# micro-di

 A lightweight, minimal module for allowing dependency-injection in your frontend app.
-Written in [TypeScript](https://www.typescriptlang.org/) and recommended to use mostly in TypeScript projects that cares about artifact size.
+Written in [TypeScript](https://www.typescriptlang.org/) and recommended to use mostly in TypeScript projects that cares about artefact size.

-### WIFM
+# What's in it for me?

 Dependency Injection (DI) is a design pattern used to implement IoC (Inversion of Control).
 It allows the creation of dependent objects outside of a class and provides those objects to a class through different ways.
 Using DI, we move the creation and binding of the dependent objects outside of the class that depends on them.

-### How

-The Dependency Injection pattern involves following types of classes:
+The Dependency Injection pattern usually involve following types of classes:

 **Client Class**: The client class (dependent class) is a class which depends on the service class.